MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/ps101/02-help-system.md

 > Experts don't always know the answers, but they know how to figure out the answers.

 The outcomes observed in the results of the two tests were because experts don't memorize thousands of PowerShell commands.
-Instead, they excel at using the help system within PowerShell, enabling them to discover and learn how to use commands when necessary.
+Instead, they excel at using the Help system within PowerShell, enabling them to discover and learn how to use commands when necessary.

-> Becoming proficient with the help system is the key to success with PowerShell.
+> Becoming proficient with the Help system is the key to success with PowerShell.

 I heard Jeffrey Snover, the creator of PowerShell, share a similar story on multiple occasions.